Enhancing HOI Detection with Contextual Cues from Large Vision-Language Models: ConCue

+Each type of cue captures a distinct aspect of the interaction, contributing to a more accurate and robust detection model.
+The details of the generated cues for the four types are shown in Figure~\ref{cues}. \begin{itemize}

-\textbf{Participant Prompt.} This prompt is devised to generate visual cues focusing on humans and the objects which they potentially interact with within the image.
-Specifically, it guides VLM to pinpoint and highlight the essential humans and relevant objects in the scene.
-With this prompt, the generated visual cues also could provide additional insights about the participant involved in these interactions.
+\item \textbf{Participant Cues.} These cues focus on the humans and objects with which they potentially interact within the image.
+As illustrated in Figure~\ref{cues}(a), they guide the large VLM to identify and emphasize the key humans and relevant objects in the scene.

-The participant prompt is exemplified in~\cref{cues} (a).
-With this design, we successfully identify a girl as the main subject and enumerate several objects in her vicinity, including a tablet computer, a book, a TV, and a chair.
-Such detailed listing by the VLM offers a comprehensive view of the potential interaction landscape within the image, setting the groundwork for a deeper analysis of the interaction.

-\textbf{Body Language Prompt.} This prompt is devised to generate visual cues on human posture and facial expressions.
-The posture of an individual often serves as a window into their current state and intentions, while facial expressions are key indicators of emotional states.
-These cues are invaluable for understanding varied emotional responses to interactions across different contexts.
+\item \textbf{Body Language Cues.} These refer to the posture and facial expressions of individuals.
+As shown in Figure~\ref{cues}(b), posture can reveal a person's current state and intentions, while facial expressions are key indicators of emotional states.
+These cues are invaluable for understanding the range of emotional responses to interactions across different contexts.

-The body language prompt is exemplified in~\cref{cues} (b).
-The VLM discerns that the girl's legs are crossed.
-This detail suggests that she is sitting on the bed, as opposed to lying on it.
-Additionally, the visual cue inferred by the VLM indicates a relaxed demeanor, which could imply that she might be casually browsing on a laptop rather than engaging in more intensive, focused work.
-Such nuanced cues enhance our understanding of the scene, offering deeper insights into the nature of the interaction and the individual's engagement level.

-\textbf{Environmental Prompt.} This prompt is designed to generate visual cues related to the contextual setting surrounding individuals.
-The environment in which the person is situated plays a crucial role in HOI detection, as it provides essential context and background for the interactions taking place.
-The environmental cues can assist in deciphering these interactions by offering insights into the potential dynamics influenced by different settings.
-For instance, the presence of humans and dogs in a grassy outdoor area might suggest playful activities such as playing with a ball.
-Conversely, their presence on an indoor floor often hints at a feeding scenario.
-Moreover, the environmental context is instrumental in providing clues about the probable locations and characteristics of objects involved in the interaction.

-The environmental prompt is exemplified in~\cref{cues} (c).
-It is determined that the girl is in a bedroom.
-This information suggests possible interactions with bedroom-specific objects, such as the bed, thereby enriching our understanding of the potential activities and interactions occurring in the scene.